garychou/postindustrial/docs/year-5.md

 But they haven’t been taught how to express and realize their own ideas.
 For one, industrialized models of education have focused on skill acquisition.
 Two, this is just a hard and messy thing to teach.

-**Christina:** A key part of our course is that we ask our graduate students to work in the real world, which is very different from the speculative work that’s more common in traditional design curriculums.
+**Chris:** A key part of our course is that we ask our graduate students to work in the real world, which is very different from the speculative work that’s more common in traditional design curriculums.
 Currently, we require our students to use the crowdfunding platform [Kickstarter](http://www.kickstarter.com) because it works well in the context of launching an idea in a semester-long course.

 **G:** Right, so instead of creating a PowerPoint of a great pitch idea or a prototype that no one actually uses, the students have to make a real thing and, in doing so, confront this question of whether it will actually work or not.

 **C:** I like to think we’re helping them acquire a type of muscle memory for doing real projects: only through practice do you get better at hitting the launch button despite the uncertainty of not knowing whether your project is good enough.
 No amount of thinking and speculation can fully prepare you for the real launch process, because unpredictable and indescribable problems are inevitable.

-<Quote2 cite="Christina">How a creator deals with these problems ultimately shapes how good the project can be.</Quote2>
+<Quote2 cite="Chris">How a creator deals with these problems ultimately shapes how good the project can be.</Quote2>

 If you are prepared to react to those problems and anticipate them ahead of time, that makes you a much more effective creator.